TritonDataCenter/sdcadm/docs/update.md

 NOTE: after performing this step, users of CloudAPI and Docker will not be able to perform write actions until the DC is taken out of maintenance.

     sdcadm dc-maint start

+Options `--message` and `--eta` are worth mentioning when starting a maintenance period.
+The provided `--message` would be used into HTTP requests error messages until the DC is restored to full operation, while the given `--eta` will be used in Retry-After HTTP headers.
+For example:

+    sdcadm dc-maint start --message='Daily Maintenance Time' --eta=2016-07-07T18:30:00

 ### Step 3: Update agents